it-at-m/lhm_actions/docs/actions.md

 ### action-maven-release

-Action to create a Maven Release and deploy it to Maven Central.
+Action to create a Maven release and deploy it to Maven Central.

 Executes the following steps:

 1. Checkout repository
 2. Setup Java version
-3. Execute Maven Release and deploy it to Maven Central
+3. Execute Maven release and deploy it to Maven Central
 4. Upload release artifact
-5. Create PR for version bump (if enabled)
+5. Create PR for version bump (if enabled) using [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request)
-   - Uses [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request) for PR creation

 Output parameters: